system of poultry management varies from country to country. this post is designed to teach a practical guide to systems of poultry management.

-Candling is carried out to identity the infertile eggs.
-This IN done on the 6th and 18th day of the egg’s stay in the incubator.
-Candling ensures that all hatch able egg are hatched.
+Candling is carried out to identify the infertile eggs.
+This IN done on the 6th and 18th day of the egg\’s stay in the incubator.
+Candling ensures that all hatchable eggs are hatched.

-The eggs are normally ready for hatching after 21 days stay in the incubator.
+The eggs are normally ready for hatching after 21 days of stay in the incubator.

 When the chicks have been hatched, they are sexed (Separation into males and females) before being taken to the brooder house,